Trepix/FizzBuzz-kata/README.md

  * A number is Buzz if it is divisible by 5 or if it has a 5 in it
  * A number is Jazz if it is divisible by 7 or if it has a 7 in it

+ As we mentioned the initial solution has a problem scaling up with new requirements, it force us to rethink a new approach.
+ However we can't break the current code, at every refactor it must still working.
+ With this constraint we advocate for write new code with its testing, but without integrate it until all new modules are done.